Raven Rock Mountain Complex - Site R Tour

 Enjoy the view outside the fake windows

-while waiting for Installation Commander Jeff to stop by and answer any remaining questions
+while waiting for our Installation Commander to stop by and share the critical information requirements for supporting the Continuity of Operations (COOP)

 plan for the Secretary of Defense and the Joint Staff.
+Be sure to ask about our $32 million "Administrative Facility" renovation project providing additional

 Following the 20 minute snack break and restroom stop, you will head back to the Pavilion to be